Rishu6262/Fake-newz_generator/README.md

-# Fake News Article Generator
+# Fake Newz Article Generator

-A Python-based Fake News Article Generator that creates fictional news articles using predefined templates, random data generation, and core Python programming concepts.
+A Python-based Fake Newz Article Generator that creates fictional newz articles using predefined templates, random data generation, and core Python programming concepts.

-This project simulates a simplified content generation system where users can generate fake news articles across multiple categories such as Politics, Technology, Business, and Entertainment.
+This project simulates a simplified content generation system where users can generate fake newz articles across multiple categories such as Politics, Technology, Business, and Entertainment.

 The project is built entirely using Core Python without any machine learning models, artificial intelligence APIs, or external automation frameworks.